 Harris made his writer/director debut short film THE STORY OF MILO & ANNIE (2014) starring Academy Award Nominee Cathy Moriarty (RAGING BULL) and Alysia Reiner (ORANGE IS THE NEW BLACK) which won Best Narrative Short in the Indie Memphis Film Festival.
 He has written the musicals SALVAGE, WASP WOMAN and BLEEDING LOVE which recently had its world premiere production (2015) in Denmark.
 His screenplay ATTICUS BROWN IS STILL HERE is in development and was a Sundance, Tribeca and Hamptons Sloan finalist (2014), his screenplay IN THE WAKE was a semifinalist for the Austin Film Festival (2014) and his screenplay COG was named the winner of the Write Movies Screenwriting Competition (2014) and was a quarterfinalist for the Oscars® Academy Nicholl Fellowship (2014).
 Harris is a writer on the tv show I LOVE YOU, BUT I LIED (2015) for Lifetime and is the sole writer of the sit-com REENACT for the new online network TWST (2016).
-He wrote and directed the feature film THIS MOVIE WILL GET INTO SUNDANCE (2016) currently in post-production, and his writer/directed debut feature film BEAUTY MARK (2017) premiered as a US competition film in the LA Film Festival to rave reviews and his lead actress won a special jury prize for "Breakout Performance."
+He wrote and directed the film THIS MOVIE WILL GET INTO SUNDANCE (2016) and his multi-award winning writer/director debut feature film BEAUTY MARK (2017) premiered as a US competition film in the LA Film Festival to rave reviews and for which Harris was shortlisted for the Independent Spirit Awards' Someone To Watch Award.

 Harris is currently working on his next feature film ATTICUS BROWN IS STILL HERE slated to start principle photography summer 2018.